Distributor Legal Center

 5.2 Choco shall in particular:

-4. support Supplier to the extent necessary to receive the Personal Data processed in Choco’s sphere of responsibility - insofar as this is technically possible for Choco - in a structured, common and machine-readable format, insofar as a data subject asserts a right to data portability.
+4. support Distributor to the extent necessary to receive the Personal Data processed in Choco’s sphere of responsibility - insofar as this is technically possible for Choco - in a structured, common and machine-readable format, insofar as a data subject asserts a right to data portability.

 6. Support Obligations

-6.1 Choco shall notify Supplier without undue delay after becoming aware of a breach of Personal Data.
+6.1 Choco shall notify Distributor without undue delay after becoming aware of a breach of Personal Data.
 The notification shall include a description, if possible, of the nature of the breach; the categories and approximate number of data subjects affected by the breach; the probable consequences of the breach; of the measures taken or proposed by Choco to remedy the breach of the protection of the Personal Data and, if applicable, measures to mitigate its possible adverse effects.

 6.2 Choco shall investigate the cause of the breach and, where appropriate, take reasonable measures to mitigate its possible adverse effects.